ajeeshpu/vgulp-jekyll/_posts/2014-02-07-How-to-cocktail-Margarita.markdown

 og_image_url: http://www.foodchannel.com/media/uploads/_thumbs/classic-margarita1_png_1280x800_q85.jpg
 ---

- There have been several claims to Margarita's origins.
+ There has been several claims to Margarita's origins.
 But no one really knows who came up with this world famous drink.
 I was at a bar yesterday whre I was pretty disappointed with the way the drink was presented to me!
 In its classic form- tequila, lime juice, triple sec, served in a glass with a salted rim is a perfect combination of sweet, salt, sour and bitter.
 Here is an easy recipe for the real deal.

 <img src="http://whiteonricecouple.com/recipe/images/margarita-485-1.jpg" alt="Liquor" width="75%"/>